Average Roof Replacement Cost | South Florida 2025

 1. Material

-• Asphalt shingle: Usually the entry point nationally; Miami still uses shingles on many homes, but tile is common.
+• Asphalt shingle: Usually the entry point nationally; South Florida still uses shingles on many homes, but tile is common.
 2025 shingle average is about $10,500 nationwide (range $7,500–$24,000).

-• Clay/Concrete tile: Frequently selected in Miami; Angi’s 2025 tile guide centers around $17,349 (range $8,468–$26,256), but local tile jobs can exceed that depending on profile and square footage.
+• Clay/Concrete tile: Frequently selected in Miami; average roof jobs are around $17,349 (range $8,468–$26,256), but local tile jobs can exceed that depending on profile and square footage.

 • Metal (stone-coated/standing seam): Wider spread; stone-coated steel projects often run five figures nationally.

-1. Square footage & complexity
+2. Square footage, high slope, & complexity

 Steeper pitches, multiple planes/valleys, skylights, chimneys, or second-story access all add time, safety setup, and waste handling.

-2. Underlayment + fastening systems
+• Underlayment + fastening systems

 For tile roofs, the underlayment does most of the waterproofing, and upgraded fasteners add wind resistance—both meaningfully impact price in South Florida.

-3. Tear-off vs. layover
+• Tear-off vs. layover

 Second layers can save teardown costs but aren’t always advisable in high-wind zones and may hide decking issues; many Miami replacements are full tear-offs for warranty/insurance reasons.